 Have you ever wondered by people decide to get revocable living trusts?
-Seattle and Bellevue-Redmond divorce and estate planning lawyer Monica Cary, partner at DuBois Cary Law Group, spells out the pros and cons for you.
+DuBois Levias Law Group spells out the pros and cons for you:

 - Avoids Probate: When your assets don’t go through probate, they pass more quickly to your heirs and beneficiaries and they are not diminished by the costs of probate.

 - Flexibility: A living trust is flexible in that it can and should be changed to meet any changing circumstances in your life.

 - Estate Tax Reduction: Estate tax savings may be available for married couples by taking full advantage of each spouse’s unified tax credit in the living trust.
 This option is also available in a Will.

 - Privacy: A major advantage of a living trust is that the details of the trust remain completely private.
 Neither the assets nor the beneficiaries become a matter of public record.
 The only people beside you who should know the details of your trust are the trustees and the beneficiaries.

 - Control: Perhaps the most appealing aspect of a trust is that you have complete control over managing your assets while you are still alive.
 You can manage them yourself or hire others to manage them on your behalf.
 In a living trust, your instructions govern how your assets are managed, whereas in a will, the courts may impose restrictions on how your personal representative (also called an executor) manages and distributes your assets.